silpertan/FreeBFD/README.rst

 Monitor Notifications
 +++++++++++++++++++++

-These are sent from the **bfd** daemon to the monitor applications.
+These are sent from the **bfdd** daemon to the monitor applications.

 * Session State::